WILDE(ST) DREAMS EDITING AND PROOFREADING SERVICES L.L.C.

 publication.
 The author is correct in noting that no parallel work exists,”

 So if you’re searching for a book proposal consultant, you couldn’t find a better guide here!
-As someone who’s not only written successful proposals but has also read many other proposals for personal interest and for peer reviews, I can provide you with the skills to draft a proposal from start to finish with appropriate models and suggestions.
+As someone who’s not only written successful proposals but has also read many other proposals, I can provide you with the skills to draft a proposal from start to finish. with appropriate models and suggestions.

 What is Developmental Editing?

 Developmental editing might be considered foundational editing as editors help writers approach the "big picture" issues of their texts.
-This type of editing is intended to provide assistance in drafting an overall structure of the book, whether it's planning and arranging a set of chapters or building a compelling argument with ample, relevant evidence.
+This type of editing is intended to provide assistance in drafting an overall structure of the book, whether it's arranging the order of chapters or building a compelling argument with ample, relevant evidence.

-In some cases, developmental editing might begin not long after the writer has produced a preliminary draft for an article, book or any substantive writing.
-As such, the editor might steer a writer to a more fitting genre if the latter is undecided between, say, publishing a self-help book or a memoir with self-help elements or between a travel guide and regional history.
-Developmental editing can also take place much later in the game when if a writer begins to feel that structure is too limiting or the focus has shifted.
+In some cases, developmental editing might begin not long after the writer has produced a preliminary draft for an article, book, or any substantive writing.
+The editor might then steer a writer to a more fitting genre if the latter is undecided between, say, publishing a self-help book or a memoir with self-help elements or between a travel guide and regional history.
+Developmental editing can also take place much later in the process when a writer begins to feel that structure is too limiting or the focus has shifted.

-At other times, developmental editing serves to guide writers toward maintaining a consistent style and tone when they've decided on their target audience: after all, the general thesis and scope for a book aimed at informed lay readers who are not specialists in a given subject is most likely going to differ from one aimed at scholarly peers--or high school students.
+At other times, developmental editing serves to guide writers toward maintaining a consistent style and tone when they've determined their target audience: after all, the general thesis and scope for a book aimed at informed lay readers is most likely going to differ from one aimed at scholarly peers--or high school students.
+For instance, a book on the narcissism intended for at psychoanalysts is going to differ from one for lay readers in terms of scope and style.

 It’s worth noting that developmental editing is not limited to books.
 It can be applied to individual chapters, journal articles, essays, or any other type of nonfictional prose to help writers fine tune their central argument and ensure that the evidence provided remains focused and coherent.

-Having written, edited, and published for scholarly audiences, undergraduate and graduate students, as well as general readers--not to mention having spent the better part of my life combing through scholarly books and journals--I can provide clients with the developmental editing they need, whether it's helping them decide on the type of book or article they want to write, or shaping their arguments and evidence into a coherent whole.
+Having collaborated with numerous writers on a broad range of titles--not to mention having spent several decades teaching literature and essay writing--I can provide clients with the developmental editing they need, whether it's helping them decide on the type of book or article they want to write, or shaping their arguments and evidence into a coherent whole.

 In short, I can: